 - Every child has the right to grow up in a supportive, stable, permanent family;

 - Every community should be trusted and supported to make decisions about services most appropriate for its children and families; and

 - The social, economic, cultural and racial diversity of Pennsylvania’s communities should be respected.

 The Children’s Trust Fund Board has adopted the following guiding principles and core values.

 - We aspire to be a catalyst to influence public policy and to change social attitudes that promote and tolerate violence against children.

 - We strive to improve the lives of children by initiating prevention programs that strengthen families, build communities, and empower individuals to protect and nurture their children.

-- We encourage collaboration among public and private agencies, replication of innovative community-based programs, strong leadership, flexibility and diversity.
+- We encourage collaboration among public and private agencies, replication of innovative community-based programs, strong leadership, flexibility, and diversity.

-- We recognize our responsibilities as stewards of a public trust, never losing sight of children’s urgent need to be free from abuse and neglect.
+- We recognize our responsibilities as stewards of public trust, never losing sight of children’s urgent need to be free from abuse and neglect.

 We are passionately committed to ensuring the safety of children in Pennsylvania.